 How do applicant tracking systems work?

-Profiles are created for each applicant with resume and vital info.
+- Profiles are created for each applicant with a resume and vital info.

 Latest Developments in Applicant Tracking Systems: